top of page

 Courses That Grow With You

 Another standout feature is how these courses cater to a wide range of abilities.
-At Crosswinds Golf & Country Club, five sets of tees and GPS-equipped carts empower beginners to play with confidence, while seasoned golfers can still find plenty of challenge.
+At Crosswinds Golf & Country Club, five sets of tees and GPS-equipped carts empower beginners to play with confidence, while seasoned golfers can still find plenty of challenges.
 Hidden Lake Golf Club offers two distinct courses: the Old Course, which rewards precision and shot-shaping, and the New Course, with its wider fairways and larger greens, ideal for developing players.
 Burlington Springs Golf Club and Tyandaga Golf Course are perfect for those honing their skills, yet their layouts remain engaging for all.

 Thoughtful Facilities and Amenities